younata/personal_knowledge/src/flying/ifr/README.md

 Operating an aircraft solely by reference to instruments.

 - [Altitudes](./altitudes.md) covers IFR altitude names.
 Also includes the definition of what you must see in order to descend below the DA/MDA.
+- [Approaches](./approaches.md) covers Instrument approaches and related topics.
 - [Navigation](./navigation.md) covers IFR navigation methods.
-Including approaches.

 ## Mandatory Reporting Events